Myndex/apca-introduction/analysis.md

 included.
 So the strategy of giving users control over spatial frequency will still work._

-There is more in the pending pull requests for WCAG 3.
+There is more in the [pending pull requests](https://github.com/w3c/silver/pull/630) for WCAG 3.

 Users should not be blocked from adjusting to their needs.
 But also, guidelines needs to be in touch with reality, and in this case that means using metrics that make sense.
-Many of the metrics listed are not at all consistent due to the complete lack of standardization among font families.
+Many of the metrics listed in WCAG 2 are not at all consistent due to the complete lack of standardization among font families.

 > _With the more sophisticated link between spatial frequency and color contrast, user intervention might be less relevant though.
 However, the model described above is complicated and leaves a lot of wiggle room, especially in steps 2 and 3._

 There is "wiggle room" in terms of contrast in the first place, as it is a sliding scale relative to levels from spot reading, sub fluent, fluent and best fluent readability.
 It is not a binary choice, and attempting to make it binary is a flawed point of view.
+Lovie-Kitchin et alia did the groudbreakign work here in the 1990s.

 > ## _Non-text contrast_